As

 Telephone:

-Rim Village Visitor Center is located on the rim,
+The Rim Village Visitor Center is located on the rim,

 seven miles off State Route 62.
 The center is open daily